Here are a few travel trips for your

 If you’re staying at an upmarket hotel, check the dress code for the dining room.
 Casual clothes are not likely to be acceptable, and dress requirements may include a shirt with a collar.

-And don’t forgot to organise
+And don’t forgot to sort out

 ski travel insurance before you go.